CiweisssssS/AIMailPilot/replit.md

 ## Overview

 An AI-powered email assistant designed as a Gmail Workspace Add-on with a Python FastAPI backend and Google Apps Script frontend.
 The system provides inbox-level intelligence through a **5-layer sidebar interface** that analyzes multiple emails using **delta fetch + "Read = Processed" strategy**.
-All analysis runs on **local CPU-only Hugging Face models** (no paid LLM APIs required).
+Analysis uses **GPT-4o-mini** with a **hybrid rule-based + LLM architecture** for intelligent email prioritization, summarization, and task extraction.

 ## User Preferences